 Several major streams are present in Washington County and the Virginia Department of Environmental Quality released the 2012 Water Quality Assessment Integrated Report in January 2014.
 The report determined whether Virginia waters meet water quality standards and established a schedule to restore waters that are impaired.
-The list of impaired waters in Washington County is included in the Appendix.
+The list of impaired waters in Washington County may be found on the Department of Environment Quality website.